 Before we compare these two CDNs, it’s important to understand how they might fit into your overall tech stack.
 Some common use cases for a CDN include:

-• App Optimization: Internet apps use a lot of dynamic content.
-A CDN can optimize that content and keep your apps running smoothly without any glitches, regardless of where in the world your users access them.
+- App Optimization: Internet apps use a lot of dynamic content.
+A CDN can optimize that content and keep your apps running smoothly without any glitches, regardless of the user’s location.

-• Improved Security: CDN services often come with beefed-up security protocols, including distributed denial-of-service (DDoS) prevention across the platform and detection of suspicious behavior on the network.
+- Improved Security: CDN services often come with beefed-up security protocols, including distributed denial-of-service (DDoS) prevention across the platform and detection of suspicious behavior on the network.
+These measures protect your content and ensure network integrity.

 Speed Tests: How Fast Can You Go?

 Speed tests are a valuable tool that businesses can use to gauge site performance, page load times, and customer experience.
-You can use dozens of free online speed tests to evaluate time to first byte (TTFB) and the number of requests (how many times the browser has to make the request before the page loads).
-Some speed tests show other more advanced metrics.
+These tools help businesses evaluate the time to first byte (TTFB) and the number of requests (how many times the browser has to make the request before the page loads).
+Some speed tests show other more advanced metrics and deeper insights into performance bottlenecks and optimization opportunities.

 A CDN is one aspect that can affect speed and performance, but there are other factors at play as well.
 A speed test can help you identify bottlenecks and other issues.